course-details-portlet

 Each student must complete two to three laboratory assignments; precise number depends on lab capacity and will be announced at the start of the semester.
 Guided groupwise completion and approval takes place in dedicated lab areas on campus.
 Each group is assigned four lab hours for each assignment; time for theoretical preparation is in addition to this.

-As a main rule, weekly theory exercises are given, of which at least a certain number must be approved to get the portfolio approved; exact number required will be announced at the start of the semester.
+As a main rule, weekly theory exercises are given, of which at least a certain number must be approved to get the mandatory activities approved; exact number required will be announced at the start of the semester.
 The theory exercises are guided and approved in groups, but the approval is individual, so each student who wants to have an exercise approved must attend the corresponding approval session.
 Guidance and approval are given either physically in the auditorium, electronically or as a combination; exact arrangements will be announced at the start of the semester.

 If there is a re-sit examination, the examination form may change from written to oral.